-Launched in September 2016, it is recruiting 1200 of the brightest high school students in China over four years, enabling both institutions to collaboratively develop academic and industry leaders of the future.
+Launched in September 2016, it annually recruits around 375 of the brightest high school students in China, enabling both institutions to collaboratively develop academic and industry leaders of the future.

-The Joint School currently offers four degree programmes:
+The Joint School currently offers five degree programmes:

 - Civil Engineering with Transport BEng